Rachel Reilly: Post-Big Brother

-The day following her Big Brother win, Reilly and Villegas appeared on CBS talk-show The Talk, co-hosted by Big Brother hostess Julie Chen.
+The day following her Big Brother win, Reilly and Villegas appeared on CBS talk-show The Talk, co-hosted by Big Brother hostess Julie Chen Moonves.
 Reilly discussed her experiences on Big Brother during her appearance and won a vacation to Aruba, after competing in a Big Brother style challenge.
 In 2013, Reilly began appearing in a Hollywood production of The Real Drunk Housewives of San Fernando Valley, a musical parody of the television show.

 Reilly is currently a fashion designer and TV Producer and Casting Agent.

 The Amazing Race

 The Amazing Race 20

 Reilly and Villegas were on the season 20 of The Amazing Race, which premiered on February 19, 2012.
 They ended up in 3rd place out of 11 teams in the final leg, losing to border patrol agents of Art Velez and J.J.
-Carrell (runners-up) and the married couple Rachel and Dave Brown, Jr. (winners).
+Carrell (runners-up) and the married couple Rachel and Dave Brown Jr. (winners).
 During the competition, Reilly was shown breaking down into tears several times, and also got into arguments with competitor Vanessa Macias.